| KUANTAN, Malaysia — Rising prices for cooking oil are forcing residents of Asia’s largest slum, in Mumbai, India, to ration every

 service in Hamburg, Germany.

-The growth of biodiesel, which can be mixed with regular diesel, has
+The growth of biodiesel, which can be mixed with regular diesel, has been controversial, not only because it competes with food uses of

 oil but ! also because of environmental concerns.
 European conservation